 The other three devices are a bit more complicated to install, but you can (in theory) set them all up yourself.

-The Ring Video Doorbell and Ring Video Doorbell 3/3 Plus can both be battery-powered, meaning they'll still work when the electricity's out — provided your internet connection is still up.
+The Ring Video Doorbell, Ring Video Doorbell 3, and Ring Video Doorbell 4 can be battery-powered, meaning they'll still work when the electricity's out — provided your internet connection is still up.
 This also means that you can mount them anywhere, and don't have to worry about connecting them to an existing doorbell's wires.

 The Ring Pro 2 and the Ring Doorbell Wired are more complicated.
 They're the only Ring video doorbells that require hardwiring.
 You'll need to upgrade your transformer if your old doorbell isn't getting 16 volts of power.
 You'll also need to install a Pro Power kit (basically a small battery included with the device) in your home’s chime box.

 Ring Video Doorbell vs. Ring 3 vs. Ring Pro 2: Audio and video

 All of the company's video doorbells now have cameras with a resolution of at least 1080p, which means you should be able to better spot details of those who cross the camera's field of view.

 Speaking of which, nearly all of the video doorbells have a horizontal field of view of 155 to 160 degrees, and a vertical field of view of 90 degrees.
 While plenty wide, we wish that the camera had a larger vertical FOV, so we could better see if a package was left at our doorstep.

-The Video Doorbell, Doorbell 3 Plus and Doorbell Pro all have comparable audio.
-In our testing of the Doorbell 3 Plus and Doorbell Pro 2, we found decent sound with a brief but manageable delay.
+The Video Doorbell, Doorbell 3, 4, and Doorbell Pro all have comparable audio.
+In our testing of the Doorbell 3 and Doorbell Pro 2, we found decent sound with a brief but manageable delay.

 The Peephole Cam's video and audio quality was also excellent, but for one thing.
 If you have a storm door, it will cause the Peephole Cam's motion detection to stop working.

 Ring Video Doorbell vs. Ring 3 vs. Ring Pro 2: Features